This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Rash on the body or in the mouth

-- Sudden trouble breathing or swallowing, or drooling
+- Your child suddenly has trouble breathing or swallowing, or he is drooling.

-- Not able to eat or drink because of the pain
+- Your child is unable to eat or drink because of the pain.

-- Increased swelling or pain in his jaw, or trouble opening his mouth
+- Your child has increased swelling or pain in his jaw, or he has trouble opening his mouth.

-- Pauses in his breathing when he sleeps
+- Your child has pauses in his breathing when he sleeps.

 Treatment for tonsillitis